zimikri/egg-finder/README.md

 # egg-finder.github.io
-Easter egg finder in quarantine time
+Easter egg finder in quarantine time.
+Just to play with classes and drawing...